Why the fax machine is still relevant

 Ever wondered whether a client or customer got your email?
 Have you found yourself pondering if a business received your invoice?
 Using a fax machine eliminates these concerns and worries.
 When you send a fax, the machine keeps a record of transmissions it makes.
-You can browse this log book and see whether or not your fax was received the other end.
+You can browse this logbook and see whether or not your fax was received the other end.

 Faxing can be a quick process

-Important documents that are sent through email or shared via cloud-based systems often need to be printed out, signed or filled in, scanned back into a computer and then emailed back to the sender.
+Important documents that are sent through email or shared via cloud-based systems often need to be printed out, signed, or filled in, scanned back into a computer, and then emailed back to the sender.
 This is an incredibly time consuming and un-billable task that wastes both office and consumer time.

 Is your office online?

 It might be surprising to learn that not everyone in the world is online.
-Only around 40% of the world population are using the Internet.
+Only around 40% of the world population is using the Internet.
 Many small and long-established businesses may not bother with much electronic communication – especially those in rural areas who can’t achieve a good enough WiFi signal.

 Additionally, the idea of switching communication methods can seem daunting and time-consuming.
 If an office has a secure and reliable system in place for sharing documents, why fix that if it isn’t broken?